 Where an employee with part-time contractual hours is likely to work additional hours in excess of their contractual hours, the employer could:

-use one of the methods in the first or fourth bullet points above, ie place the employee in the band applicable to their contractual hours only and subsequently review the band allocation at an appropriate time (see section 10), or
+use one of the methods in the first or fourth bullet points above and place the employee in the band applicable to their contractual hours only then subsequently review the band allocation at an appropriate time (see section 10), or

 use one of the methods set out in the second, third or fifth bullet points above, perhaps taking account of the hours worked by the previous holder (if any) of the post, and subsequently review the band allocation at an appropriate time (see section 10).

 The advantage of option (a) is that it is less likely to lead to an appeal by the employee against the band to which they have been allocated.
 The employer can review the band allocation at a later date and reallocate to a new band, as appropriate (see section 10).
-The disadvantage of option (a) is that for a period it can result in a lesser contribution being collected from an employee’s pay than the actual hours eventually worked might have warranted.
+The disadvantage of option (a) is that for a period it can result in a lesser contribution being collected from an employee’s pay than the member would have paid based on the actual hours worked.
 However, the size of this ‘loss’ to the pension fund, which would become a cost to the employer, can be controlled by the employer undertaking a periodic review of the contribution banding (see section 10).
 There is nothing in the 2014 Scheme regulations that stops an employer retrospectively changing the contribution banding and recovering the underpaid contributions from the employee’s pay.
 This might lead to complaints and / or appeals from disgruntled employees.

 The advantage of option (b) is that it results in a contribution rate that the employer deems reasonable based on the number of hours that they expect the employee will work.
-It could result in a higher or lower contribution rate than the actual hours eventually worked might have warranted.
+It could result in a higher or lower contribution rate than the member would have paid based on the actual hours worked.
 This could result in an appeal by the employee against the band to which they have been allocated.
 If the employee works more hours than expected, this could result in a ‘loss’ to the pension fund which would become a cost to the employer.
 The employer could reallocate to the correct band following a successful appeal.
 The employer could undertake a review of the contribution banding from time to time (see section 10) regardless of whether there had been an appeal.

-Matters become more complicated with employees who have no contractual hours of employment eg casual employees, or employees on zero hours contracts.
+Matters become more complicated with employees who have no contractual hours of employment, for example, casual employees, or employees on zero hours contracts.
 In these cases, employers will need to:

 make a reasonable initial assessment of the number of hours the person is likely to work on an annual basis, perhaps taking account of the hours worked by the previous holder (if any) of the post, and subsequently review the band allocation at an appropriate time (see section 10), or